INWTlab/shinyMatrix/README.md

 `value` is the data object.
 In the future there should be also support to update the other parameters.

 ## Example Apps

+You find the code for the example app in `inst/appXXX`.

 ```r
 library(shinyMatrix)